Long COVID Service

 The team consists of a respiratory physiotherapist, dietitian, occupational therapist (OT), clinical psychologist, high intensity CBT therapist and medical support.

-We have close links with GPs, Long Covid Brunswick Support Group, Long Covid Hope Programme, Birmingham Children’s Hospital, George Elliot Hospital and University Hospital Coventry and Warwickshire.
+We have close links with GPs, Birmingham Children’s Hospital, George Elliot Hospital and University Hospital Coventry and Warwickshire.

 What we offer